AdobeDocs/experience-platform.en/help/segmentation/ui/audience-portal.md

 ![The audiences that can be evaluated using flexible audience evaluation are displayed.](../images/ui/audience-portal/evaluate-audiences-modal.png)

-After confirming the audiences, the flexible audience evaluation will begin.
+After confirming the correct audiences are listed, proceed with the request, and the flexible audience evaluation will begin.

 >[!IMPORTANT]
 >